jwbensley/Tier-1-Analysis/docs/README.md

 > [!IMPORTANT]
 > Some of the information provided is hard data, for example data gathered from BGP, which is publicly available so that anyone can see for themselves.
 Some of it is anecdotal and information not easily verifiable via public sources, which I have gathered based on private chats at conferences, having been involved in buying and selling such services, writing and responding to RFPs, reading through MSAs, and generally operating networks for nearly two decades.
 I have tried to make the use of publicly verifiable facts vs anecdotes clear throughout.

 Another factor of reproducibility is the ability for someone else to run the code.
 Yes, this is written in Python which means it's very slow and very memory inefficient when run.
 This is a spare time project _and_ not about real-time analysis.
 This means I need to optimise for reducing developer time, not run time.
 If you want to run the code, it takes a full night and about 50GBs of RAM.
-I'm slowly transitioning to rust but I saved _a lot_ of time by writing this in Python, deal with it.
+I'm slowly transitioning to writing my personal projects in rust, but I saved _a lot_ of time by writing this in Python, deal with it.
+The repo for this project is: <https://github.com/jwbensley/Tier-1-Analysis>

 ## Disclaimer about DFZ Analyses